department-of-veterans-affairs/vets-website/va-gov/pages/housing-assistance/disability-housing-grants.md

 <br>

-### Can I get a Special Housing Adaptation (SHA) grant—and how much funding does this grant offer?
+## Can I get a Special Housing Adaptation (SHA) grant—and how much funding does this grant offer?

 You may be able to get an SHA grant if you’re using the grant money to buy, build, or change your permanent home (a home you plan to live in for a long time) and you meet both of the requirements listed below.

 **Both of these must be true:**

 - You or a family member own or will own the home, **and**
-- You have 1 of these service-connected disabilities (disabilities related to your service):
+- You have one of these service-connected disabilities (disabilities related to your service):
   - Blindness in both eyes (with 20/200 visual acuity or less)
   - The loss or loss of use of both hands
   - Certain severe burns